-Popular Wood for Terrariums
+8 Popular Types of Wood for Terrariums (With Pictures)

 The list of woods below represents some, not all, of the most commonly utilized terraria wood.
 They’re generally considered safe and renewable.
 The majority, if not all, are harvested from fallen trees.

-Cork bark is a non-toxic, fire resistant, impermeable and environmentally friendly wood gotten from the popular cork oak tree.
+Cork bark is a non-toxic, fire-resistant, impermeable, and environmentally friendly wood gotten from the popular cork oak tree.
 Whether using a flat or round piece, it’s very easy to maintain and makes a useful, decorative addition to any frog or toad enclosure.

 The cork rounds, as seen in the picture above, make great hides and even planters.
 I used this piece in a build where the cork round was angled out the background.
 I filled it with a substrate and placed a live plant in it.
-Most the time, water will drain out without further work but I drilled a small hole in the bottom ensure excess water can drain out the bottom.
+Most of the time, water will drain out without further work but I drilled a small hole in the bottom to ensure excess water can drain out the bottom.

 Cork Bark is suitable for all kinds of terrarium usage, and the fact that they do not rot in humid environments is a big plus.

-Driftwood refers to wood that has been washed onto the seashore by strong wave and wind.
+Driftwood refers to wood that has been washed onto the seashore by strong waves and wind.
 For some people, it can be a form of debris.
 However, it serves as a form of shelter, food, and hiding for reptiles, frogs, and other animals.
 Malaysian driftwood is rising in popularity and can be found in many popular pet stores as well as online.

 Some individuals have taken to collecting and treating the nice-looking pieces.
 They process the wood and sell it to earn money, which is great for them and us.
 They clean the shoreline debris and make some money while you get a nice branch for decorating your terrarium or vivarium.

 Also, it is important to note that tannins from driftwood can change the pH level of water and make it more acidic.
 But, chances are, you won’t have branches sitting in water.
 They will likely only be exposed to water during misting.

 Bamboo has a lot of economic and social significance.
-To begin with, it serves as an excellent shelter and hiding spots for animals.
+To begin with, it serves as an excellent shelter and hiding spot for animals.
 Bamboo is nothing like your regular terrarium wood, as it has some unique features and attributes.
 It creates a perfect environment for frog habitation and provides a natural rainforest-like feel.

 Depending on the type, bamboo can be as thick as 4 to 5 inches in diameter and grow over 100 feet tall.
 As for the bamboo you can utilize for terraria, you’ll likely find small pieces cut between 2 – 8 inches in height.
 Most of which is used to create a humidity chamber.
 They are great for creating a humid hiding place, but can’t be used for much else.

 They are cleaned and treated so the outcome has beautiful, bright branches; perfect for small, climbing frogs.
 Positioning a Manzanita tree upside down can give the appearance of a branched root system.

 It is a known fact that selecting the ideal wood for your terrarium can be difficult due to the wide variety of options available.
-Amphibians like Dart frog can be extremely selective, and a fine piece of grape wood can turn into a messy black mold in just a short period of time.
+Amphibians like Dart frogs can be extremely selective, and a fine piece of grape wood can turn into a messy black mold in just a short period of time.